thollem/socioregister/README.md

-# socioregister
+# 4) socioregister
-A Springboot REST application to register and add Socios
+A Springboot REST application to register and add Socios, the final/ full Springboot REST-application

 1) General Info About the Socio-Micro-Service-Demo